nareshmaharaj-consultant/aerospike-xdr-proxy-k8s/README.md

 kubectl get po -n aerospike -w
 ```

-From the source cluster, confirm the xdr component has made a connection to the xdr-proxy by filtering the k8s log file as shown in the following kubectl command.
+From the source cluster, confirm the xdr component has made a connection to the xdr-proxy by filtering the Kubernetes log file as shown in the following kubectl command.

 ```bash
 kubectl -n aerospike logs aerocluster-source-xdr-0-0 -c aerospike-server | grep xdr | grep conn